 Personal trainer Milena Opoloska talks starting small for big benefits…

-Her first tip was to start slowly.
-There’s no need to be in the gym for hours at a time to start with – begin with just 20 minutes and slowly build up as you get fitter.
+Start slowly: There’s no need to be in the gym for hours at a time to start with – begin with just 20 minutes and slowly build up as you get fitter.
 Overtraining can cause injuries and will put you off before you’ve even started.

-Secondly, she recommended setting realistic goals.
-If you’ve never done any running before, don’t assume you’ll be able to be on the start line of this year’s London Marathon; sign up for a 5k instead.
+Setrealistic goals: If you’ve never done any running before, don’t assume you’ll be able to be on the start line of this year’s London Marathon; sign up for a 5k instead.
 Or perhaps set yourself a target of rowing or cycling a set distance using the gym equipment.
 Remember to reward yourself when you reach your goal.